mynew4/cmangos-docs-wiki/classic_client_structure/M2-files.md

 ## Introduction

 M2 or MDX files are used to store polygon models along with their animations and other information.
-The file format is plain binary - no chunks.
+The file format is plain binary - no chunks.<br>
 Information is mainly from <http://www.pxr.dk/wowdev/wiki/index.php?title=M2> as well as from PseuWoW source.

 ## A note on coordinates